 Course Description

 Would you like to pursue an exciting career in culinary arts?
 Are you already working in the sector, looking to enhance your skills, your prospects or your business?
-This specialist programme provides you with expertise, a recognised qualification and the opportunity to enter organisations of culinary and gastronomic innovation.
+This specialist programme provides you with expertise, a recognised qualification and the opportunity to enter organisations of hospitality, culinary and gastronomic innovation and excellence.

 Modules include: